 When used as a topical treatment, grapeseed oil can help promote healthy skin on a cellular level.

 That’s because grapeseed oil contains vitamin E, beta-carotene, and linoleic acid.
-These nutrients give the oil antioxidant and antiproliferative properties, helping healthy cells to regenerate and replace aging or damaged cells.
+These nutrients give the oil and antiproliferative properties, helping healthy cells to regenerate and replace aging or damaged cells.

 The ability of vitamin E, in particular, to help even skin tone and heal blemishes has been acknowledged by researchers.

-Grapeseed oil may even help fight off acne-causing bacteria.
+Grapeseed oil may even acne-causing bacteria.

 Grapeseed oil might not work the same way for every skin type.
 How it affects the skin can vary from person to person and even from breakout to breakout.